BrentSeidel/Ada-Lisp/README.md

 While the only guarentee is that this contains bugs and is missing features, it is usable.
 I've been able to write some small programs in it both on the Mac and on the Arduino Due.
 It is nice to be able to change what the Arduino Due is doing without having to do a whole compile-load cycle.
+I have also used it for automated testing on my [SimCPU](https://github.com/BrentSeidel/Sim-CPU) project and it has worked quite well.
+Execution of the simulator can be scripted also allowing testing and debugging of code running on the simulator.

 A set of test cases have been written and code coverage checked.
 The tests are useful verify that code changes still work and have helped to